81Forge

 Support that stays close to the work.

 The model is deliberately hands-on.
-We care about what founders ship, what they learn from the market, and whether the company is getting clearer week by week.
+We care about what founders ship, what they learn from the market, and whether companies rooted in the Great Lakes and Appalachia are getting clearer week by week.

 Working sessions